risechain/pevm/benches/README.md

 - The **max speed up is x3.62** for a large block with few dependencies.
 - The **max slow down is x0.57** for a small block with many dependencies.
 - We will need more optimizations throughout Alpha and Beta to become **3~5 times faster**.

-(\*) Blocks marked with `--` are small blocks that PEVM falls back to sequential execution.
-Spawning scoped threads and dropping the multi-version data structure alone may take longer than executing the whole block sequentially.
-Currently, these blocks either:

-- Have fewer than two transactions.
-- Use less than 378,000 gas.